UPF Q&A

 It is not sufficient to indicate that, according to the partners, the project plan fully complies with Ukrainian national or local government policy or international organisations' intervention strategies.

-All project costs must be reasonable, logical and necessary to implement the activities for which you are applying for a subsidy.
+All expected project costs must be reasonable, logical and necessary to implement the activities.
 For this reason, you should explain all the project costs in the project budget form.
-If you fail to do so, you risk losing the funding.
+Failing to do so may put your funding at risk.

-UPF is a (95%) subsidy scheme.
+UPF is a (90%) subsidy scheme.
 Following Dutch legislation and regulations, you may not incorporate profit markups in the budget.
-All project costs claimed by project partners must be free from profit markup.
-Third-party costs must be in line with market prices.

-The subsidy scheme covers a maximum of 95% of the eligible project costs.
+The subsidy scheme covers a maximum of 90% of the eligible project costs.
 You should submit a budget and project plan for 100% of the eligible costs and activities.
-You should then separate the 5% own contribution and show who will fund the 5% and how.
+Then, you separate the 10% own contribution of the partnership and show who will fund the 10% and how.

 This is the indexed admissible maximum hourly rate you may charge for staff directly involved in the partnership carrying out the activities for which you received the subsidy.
 This involves reimbursement or an allowance for actual labour costs, not commercial, market-based rates.
 The fees are reimbursable up to a maximum of 700 euros per day.